HackYourFuture/HTML-CSS/Week2/README.md

 It should say that the version is **2.21** (or up if you've installed a new version).

-Now that you have GIT installed, it's important give it some basic configuration.
-Inside your CLI, type in the following.
-Replace "Your name" and "your.email@youremailserver.com" with your own name and email address, respectively.
+Now that you have GIT installed, it's important to make a basic configuration.
+Inside your CLI, do in the following: Replace "Your name" and "your.email@youremailserver.com" with your own name and email address, respectively.

 ```
 git config --global user.name "Your name"
 git config --global user.email "your.email@yourmailserver.com"
 ```

-This makes sure GIT is able to identify who is using it.
+This makes sure GIT is able to identify you.

 ### Basic GIT commands

-Like any software you execute through the CLI, you'll use GIT in the same way.
+You'll use GIT like any software you execute through the CLI.

-There are different uses for GIT and for now we'll learn one procedure: committing your workspace to a local repository.
+There are different ways of using GIT.
+For now we'll learn one procedure: committing your workspace to a local repository.
 Let's take that phrase apart first:

 - **Committing** is another word for saving or storing the changes you've made to the files in your workspace.
 For example, changing the content of a file is a "change".
 - **Workspace** is another word for the project folder (and its contents).
 When making a repository it will be in the root (in other words, the top level) of the folder.
 - **Local** refers to your computer, with no involvement of the internet.
 When you create a file or folder on your computer, you are creating it "locally".
-- **Repository** is a storage location inside which the data regarding your project folder is kept.
+- **Repository** is a storage location containing the data regarding your project folder.
 GIT creates a hidden folder `.git` that functions as the local repository.

-Before we do anything we must know the most basic command of all:
+Before we start we must know the most basic command of all:

 ```
 git init
 ```

-What this does is creating a brand new local repository in your project folder.
-Only after doing this will you be able the follow along the next procedure.
+What it does is creating a brand new local repository in your project folder.
+Only after doing this you will be able to follow along the next procedure.

 No we can continue with the actual procedure itself.
 This happens in 3 stages:

 1. **Untracked**.
 In this stage GIT is not aware of the changes in your workspace.
 2. **Staged**.
-In this stage the changes are kept track of by GIT.
+In this stage the changes will be tracked by GIT.
 3. **Committed** In this stage your changes have been saved into the local repository.
-If at any moment you need to refer to a previous version of your workspace you can safely do that now.
+If you need to refer to a previous version of your workspace you can safely do that now.

 This might sound very abstract, and it is.
-So to illustrate this watch the following videos and code along:
+So to make it more comprehensible, watch the following videos and code along:

 - [GIT Tutorial for beginners](https://www.youtube.com/watch?v=HVsySz-h9r4)
 - [Introduction to GIT - Core Concepts](https://www.youtube.com/watch?v=uR6G2v_WsRA)